metaclips/btclibwallet/README.md

 cd $GOPATH/src/github.com/c-ollins/btclibwallet/
 ```

-and run the following commands in dcrlibwallet directory.
+and run the following commands in btclibwallet directory.

 ```bash
 export GO111MODULE=on